Safety Legislation and Obligations

 WA Plant User Obligations

-Read the Western Australia codes of practice.
+Western Australia codes of practice

-Read a catalogue of Western Australian guidance material.
+A catalogue of Western Australia guidance material

 Following regulator guidance is not mandatory; however failure to meet or exceed the guidance may be used in a prosecution as evidence of a failure to satisfy “duty of care” obligations.